hackclub/hackclub/workshops/website_mockup_generator/README.md

 </html>
 ```
 #### The site title
 In the `<head>` section, Replace the text inside the title tag to the title you want.
-In my case, I am replacing it with 'Website Mockup Generator'
+In my case, I am replacing it with 'Website Mockup Generator'.

 ```html
 <title>Website Mockup Generator</title>
 ```

 #### Changing the body background color and alignment
-In order to change the background color and the text alignment inside the body, specify a class called 'body' in the body tag.
-We will be providing CSS styling for the body class later.
+In order to change the background color and the text alignment inside the `body`, specify a class called `body` in the body tag.
+We will be providing CSS stylings for the `body` class later.

 ```html
 <body class="body">
 ```

 #### The heading
-In the `<body>` provide the heading inside `<h1>...</h1>` tags.
-In my case, I am providig the heading as 'Website Mockup Generator'.
+In the `<body>` we will add a heading inside `<h1>...</h1>` tags.

 ```html
 <h1>Website Mockup Generator</h1>